ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 no blocks processing.

 Nodes may not need to wait until they get all _k_ query responses before registering the outcome of a poll.
-If no more blocks can get an α majority, then there's no need to wait for the rest of the responses.
+If a block has already received _alpha_ votes, then there's no need to wait for the rest of the responses.

 ### Validators